garyburke888/Music-Intervals-Memory-Match/README.md

 ### Audio Testing

-* Audio files for the tiles generally play as expected, upon clicking a tile.
+* Audio files for the tiles play as expected, upon clicking a tile.
 * When a match is made, the second audio file does not play but a 'match' success audio file plays instead, which should give the user a feeling of success.
 * Previous audio files caused distortion when overlapping if tiles were clicked in quick succession.
-To help with this their sound design was amended slightly and their volume was decreased from inside the function.
+To help with this their sound design was amended slightly and their volume was decreased, from inside each function.
 * When the game is won a 'youwin' audio file plays to signify the end of the game, this overlaps any currenlty playing file but is in the same (major) key so should give the feeling of victory when the game is won.

 ### Contact Form Testing